Structure of Chambers

 In addition to professional fees we charge the costs in relation to all reasonable disbursements incurred on a matter.
 These disbursed costs could include travelling expenses, accommodation, couriers, photocopying, printing and other incidental expenses.
 VAT is added where applicable.

 In relation to Direct Public Access the fees will usually be based on a fixed fee for identified work which is payable in advance of commencing the work.
 We appreciate that all clients, whether professional, licensed access and / or lay clients need to budget for the likely cost of a particular item of work or of long running litigation.
 Once sufficient information is available, the clerks can be contacted to provide a quotation.
 The quotation will be provided as promptly as possible, and in clear and readily understandable terms.
-We use costs budgeting functionality within our fee system to ensure that costs stay within any agreed case budget.
+We use costs budgeting functionality within our fee system to ensure that costs can be monitored against any agreed case budget.

 Time scales for the provision of work